 Furthermore, whenever you succeed on more than two attacks and the spirit wolves are within 30 feet of you, they can make an attack of opportunity as a reaction against any creature that is within 5 feet of them.
 If either succeeds on attacking, you regain 1d6+1 hit points.

 After using this feature, you must finish a short rest before you can use it again.
 The DM has the wolves’ statistics, and applies the spirit template appropriately.
 The dire wolves’ Challenge is always of a value equal to one-eighth your shaman level (allowing you to enhance them, as described in the Monster Guide).
+For the purpose of this ability, the spirit template does not increase the effective CR of the wolves.

 Greater Investitures.
 Starting at 17th level, you can may cast one of the four ‘Investiture’ spells (Investiture of Flame, Investiture of Wind, etc.) with a use of Elemental Command.